jso-w/FCST/README.md

 ## Prerequisites

 * **Python 3.x**
-* **Self-Contained:** All major dependencies and the Tesseract engine are bundled within the project repository for a "plug-and-play" experience.
+* **Self-Contained:** All major dependencies and the Tesseract engine are bundled within the project repository

 ---